Woburn Golf Club Marquess’ Course: Review, Tee Times and Key Info

 Subscribe to the Golf Monthly newsletter to stay up to date with all the latest tour news, equipment news, reviews, head-to-heads and buyer’s guides from our team of experienced experts.

-It is easy to forget that the Marquess' is so young and will continue to mature over time.
-From the very back tees it is supremely challenging.
+It is easy to forget that the Marquess’ is just 25 years old and will continue to mature over time.
+From the very back tees it would be supremely challenging, and it wasn’t that easy playing from the tee of the day.
 Woburn is a great place to play inland golf and as a three-course complex it is hard to beat.

 Woburn Golf Club Location